-Enterprise Products Partners L.P., or ("Enterprise,") owns approximately 17.6% of our outstanding Common Units.
-Enterprise acquired these Common Units in connection with its merger with Enterprise GP Holdings, L.P. ("EPE") in November 2010.
+Enterprise Products Partners L.P., ("Enterprise") owns approximately 17.6% of ETE's outstanding common units.
+Enterprise acquired these common units in connection with its merger with Enterprise GP Holdings, L.P. ("EPE"), in November 2010.
 Following the merger, Mr. Warren acquired from Enterprise the 40.6% interest in LE GP, LLC, the general partner of ETE, that had been owned by EPE prior to the merger.
 In December 2009, Dan L. Duncan and Ralph S. Cunningham were appointed as directors of LE GP, LLC.
-At the time of their appointment, Mr. Duncan was Chairman and a director of EPE Holdings, LLC, the general partner of EPE; Chairman and a director of EPE, LLC, the general partner of Enterprise; and Group Co-Chairman of EPCO, Inc. Dr. Cunningham was the President and Chief Executive Officer of EPE Holdings, LLC, the general partner of EPE.
+At the time of their appointment, Mr. Duncan was Chairman and a director of EPE Holdings, LLC, the general partner of EPE; Chairman and a director of EPE, the general partner of Enterprise; and Group Co-Chairman of EPCO, Inc. Dr. Cunningham was the President and Chief Executive Officer of EPE Holdings, LLC, the general partner of EPE.
 In March 2010, Mr. Duncan passed away and in November 2010, Mr. Cunningham resigned from the board of directors of LE GP, LLC.
-See discussion of our transactions with Enterprise and its subsidiaries in Note 13 to our consolidated financial statements.
+See discussion of our transactions with Enterprise and its subsidiaries in Note 12 to our consolidated financial statements.